lydiatliu/delayedimpact/README.md

 This repository is **under construction! :D**

 ## Todos:
+- Calculate sample weights and get results, [tips](http://www.surveystar.com/startips/weighting.pdf), [sample weight design effects](https://www.nlsinfo.org/content/cohorts/nlsy97/using-and-understanding-the-data/sample-weights-design-effects/page/0/0/#intro)
+- Try SVM with fewer data points, see what its limit is with size of data? maybe leave 10k run going for a while? don't forget to save results
+- Investigate the back end code for fairness constraints
 - Clean up notebook import statements
-- Add the delayed impact results to the evaluation of results
-- Calculate sample weights and get results, [tips](http://www.surveystar.com/startips/weighting.pdf), [sample weight design effects](https://www.nlsinfo.org/content/cohorts/nlsy97/using-and-understanding-the-data/sample-weights-design-effects/page/0/0/#intro)
 - Try to figure out bounded group loss metric, need a loss parameter.
 Definition: 'asks that the prediction error restricted to any protected group remain below some pre-determined level' from https://arxiv.org/abs/1905.12843

 ## Notes: